Jubatian/rrpge-spec/specs/userlib/charwt.rst

 characters to tile indices for the text output (the table does not need to be restricted to 256 characters).

+The return value of the UTF-32 => ID conversion is used as-is for evaulating control characters (which never generate graphics), however for blitting, it's highest bit (bit 15) is masked.
+This can be utilized to use graphics tiles in the control character range (0x00 - 0x1F).

 The color shift is applied to the initial color, and any subsequent color set by us_cw_tile_setst: the color value is shifted left by this amount before OR combining with the acquired tile index, before forwarding it to the tileset's